ahmedsamehahmed55/ASME-electrical-team/README.md

 - Make sure SPI pins match your Pico’s pinout.

----

-## 📝 Full Code with detailed instructions on how to run
+## 📝 Full CAN bus Code with detailed instructions on how to run

 👉 **[Click here](CAN%20code)**